insane78/Voron-Tap-Probe/STL/Readme_eng.txt

   Based on R4, for those using standard belts
   . ok for who use halleffector magnet or endstop x on joint

+- Tap_Center_Insane_R4_EPDM_NO_HALL_MAGNET
+  Based on R4, for those who use EPDM belts which are thicker . improved holes
+  . improved cable routing
+  . improved adherence to cart mgn12
+  .
+Eliminated halleffector magnet area, not indicated for those who use it or use endstop x on the joint

 - Tap_Center_Insane_R6_STD_NO_HALL_MAGNET
-  Based on R&D, for those who use EPDM belts which are thicker . improved holes
+  Based on R6, for those using standard belts
+  . improved holes
   . improved cable routing
   . improved adherence to cart mgn12